 How cheaply can you travel through Europe? $50/day?
 What about $30/day?
 Or could you do it for under $20/day?
 What about less?
 It’s certainly possible, but it’s far from easy… but you’re in luck because we’re pulling out all the stops and throwing together our most extreme money-saving travel tips.

 But first, let me be honest.
-I’ve hesitated on writing this post for almost a year because extreme-budget travel, especially in Europe, is really damn tough.
+I’ve hesitated on writing this post for almost a year because of the fact that extreme-budget travel, especially in Europe, is really damn tough.
 I don’t want to sugarcoat the truth because ultra-budget travel gets romanticized — which gives readers a false hope that “roughing it” through Europe will be no problem.
 And this leads to people running out of money 1/4 of the way through their trip.

 So yeah, it’s tough.
 It’s exhausting.
 It’s uncomfortable.
 It’s time-consuming.
 It can be a bit dangerous.
 You’ll miss out on experiences.
 And the less you spend, the tougher it gets.
 But it is possible — and a lot of people do it.
 I just want to be 100% clear about the downsides and difficulties because we here at The Savvy Backpacker are firm believers in giving you all the information you need to make an informed choice.

 Starting Your Travel Fund

 The first step is to save some damn money.
 I’ve written a huge guide about how to start your travel fund that has all kinds of tips, advice, and strategies for building up your travel nest egg.

 Getting to Europe

 Physically getting to Europe is going to be your single biggest expense.
 Tickets can cost anywhere from about $600-$1400+… that’s pretty rough if you’re broke.

 So let’s see what we can do to help take the sting out of buying a plane ticket.